Garden Base Building Guide

 Planning Permission: If you are unsure about the planning laws in your county contact their office before purchasing a new building.
 Houses built in protected planning areas may be subject to different rules.

-You will need to ensure the ground you install your Portabase onto is level and flat otherwise your Portabase will not be level.
+You will need to ensure the ground you install your Portabase onto is level and flat otherwise your Portabase will not be level and could cause damage to your building when installed.
 Always use a spirit level when installing a base to check it is truly level.

 Concrete Slab Base